Prestigious Honours Presentation at Lancaster Castle

-The historic and majestic surroundings of Lancaster Castle will host a prestigious Honours ceremony on Friday 22 April.
+On Friday 20 October, the historic and majestic setting of Lancaster Castle will host a prestigious Honours ceremony.

 Notes to editors